jmsdnns/blag/content/music/journal/guide-simple-demos/index.md

 ![Screenshot of "final mix - rock" linear EQ preset](eq-linear-rock.jpg)

 From here, just tweak the volumes of the guitars and bass until everything sounds pretty good, and you're done!

+# Mixing

+There is so much taste that goes into mixing.
+However, mixing should be easier for you now than it has been before, so I would recommend thinking about it like this:

+* mute everything
+* turn the drums volume down to -10db
+* add one guitar, with panning centered
+* adjust its volume so you can hear guitar and drums clearly, then mute it
+* add the other guitar, with panning centered
+* adjust its volume so you can hear guitar and drums clearly, then pan it hard to the right
+* unmute the other guitar and it hard left
+* guitars probably feel quieter than drums after panning
+* turn them up so the snare and kick are at a similar volume (_with rest of the drums more in the background_)
+* mute both guitars and add bass
+* adjust its volume so it feels just a little quiet next to the drums
+* add guitars back

+And now, you have a pretty great sounding demo